API Overview

 Object Model

-The Instance Manager REST API allows you to manage Instance Manager objects and the NGINX Management Suite platform programmatically.
+The NGINX Instance Manager REST API allows you to manage Instance Manager objects and the NGINX Management Suite platform programmatically.
 The Instance Manager API provides the following features:

 • View metrics and information about data plane host systems and NGINX instances.